Jay-Adjei/CS4_SEM1_NOTES/Personal_Notes/School/CSM 495 - Intro to software engineering/Software Process.md

 -Business Systems -> require a less formal, flexible process in order to be effective.

 -Software processes can be improved by process standardization where the diversity in software processes across an organization is reduced.
+-General process models can also be called process paradigms -

 ## Summary